MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

 - The app shouldn't use IaaS components.
 Everything should be built to use PaaS or serverless services.
 - The app builds should run in cloud services, and containers should reside in a private Enterprise-wide container registry in the cloud.
 - The API service used for pet photos should be accurate and reliable in the real world, since decisions made by the app must be honored in their hotels.
 Any pet granted access is allowed to stay at the hotels.
-- To meet requirements for a DevOps pipeline, Contoso will use Azure DevOps for Source Code Management (SCM), with Git Repos.
-Automated builds and releases will be used to build code, and deploy it to the Azure Web Apps, Azure Functions and AKS.
+- To meet requirements for a DevOps pipeline, Contoso will use Azure DevOps for source code management (SCM), with Git Repos.
+Automated builds and releases will be used to build code and deploy to the Azure App Service, Azure Functions, and AKS.
 - Different CI/CD pipelines are needed for microservices on the back end, and for the web site on the front end.
 - The back-end services have a different release cycle from the front-end web app.
 To meet this requirement, they will deploy two different DevOps pipelines.
 - Contoso needs management approval for all front-end website deployment, and the CI/CD pipeline must provide this.